aziascreations/PB-Utils/Documentation/Endianness.md

 The registers used are the `rax` family in every procedure, and the `rdx` family in `EndianSwapQ()`.

-And no constants or [enumeration id] were used.
+There are separate procedures made for the `.u` and `.a` types to avoid any potential problem that could happen if you use "EndianSwapW" when declaring an implicitely typed variable.

-There are [...] second procedure was specially made for and .u (and .a) variables to avoid any potential problem that could happen if you use "EndianSwapW" when declaring an implicitely typed variable.
+And no constants or enumeration identifiers were used in this include.

 ## Macro